Ruger No. 1

-The Ruger No. 1 is a single-shot rifle with a Farquharson-style hammerless falling-block action, introduced and manufactured by Sturm, Ruger & Co. since 1967.
-An underlever lowers the breechblock to allow ammunition loading and also cocks the rifle.
+The Ruger No. 1 is a single-shot rifle introduced and manufactured by Sturm, Ruger & Co. since 1967. it is designed with a Farquharson-style hammerless falling-block action, where an underlever lowers the breechblock to expose the chamber and allow cartridge loading, and closing the lever sets the rifle in battery and also cocks the hammer.
+A shotgun-style tang safety secures the hammer and sear.

+The Ruger No. 1 is available with an Alexander Henry, Beavertail or Mannlicher-style forearm.
+The rifles came in several sub-models: 1A, 1AB, 1B, 1H, 1S, 1V and RSI(K designation refers to Stainless with laminated stocks).
+The No. 1 also comes with barrel lengths ranging from 20 to 28 in and in a multitude of calibers.
 Lenard Brownell, commenting on his work at Ruger, said of the No. 1: "There was never any question about the strength of the action.
 I remember, in testing it, how much trouble I had trying to tear it up.
 In fact, I never did manage to blow one apart."

-A shotgun-style tang safety works on the hammer and sear.
-Available with an Alexander Henry, beavertail, or Mannlicher style forearm in a multitude of calibers.

 Available cartridges

 Over the years, the No. 1 has been chambered in many different cartridges, including: